Natural Disasters in Fiji

 Earthquakes and Tsunamis

 One of the most destructive Fijian tsunamis hit Suva on September 14, 1953.
-It occurred right after a severe 6.7 earthquake.
+It occurred right after a 6.7 earthquake.
 It caused major damage and destruction to the wharf and infrastructure and caused three deaths in Suva, as well as twelve who had reportedly drowned in Koro and Kadavu.
 It was determined that the source of the tsunami was the result of a 60 million cubic meter submarine landslide at the head of the Suva Canyon.

 Another major earthquake (though without a tsunami) occurred on November 17, 1979.
 It resulted in severe damage and destruction to infrastructure on neighboring islands and a landslide on the island of Qamea.